miguelcanosantana/FurManage/README.md

 # FurManage
-CRUD for managing furries of a community.
+CRUD for managing (adding, update and remove) furry fandom members on a community, (targeted at groups).